Brian Howard faces one charge of destruction of aircraft or aircraft facilities

 Howard will be detained at the Metropolitan Correction Center in Chicago until his next court appearance, Safer added.

-Thousands of flights into and out of Chicago's two major airports have been delayed or canceled since Friday's fire.
+Thousands of flights into and out of Chicago’s two airports have been delayed or canceled since a fire damaged a key Chicago air traffic control center Friday, creating flight problems that rippled across the nation.

 The situation improved Monday as the volume of traffic in the area increased, the FAA said.
 As of noon, the traffic at O’Hare International was 80% of the normal number of flights.
 At Chicago Midway International Airport, the figure was 90%.